Maine General Medical Center

 Maine General Medical Center is a 640,000 SF, 192-bed hospital new hospital facility built in Augusta, Maine.
-This LEED Gold certified project was design and built through an Integrated Project Delivery (IPD) contract approach.
+This LEED Gold certified project was designed and built through an Integrated Project Delivery (IPD) contract approach.
 Construction was completed 10 months ahead of schedule, which allowed the hospital to plow $20 Million dollars of value added construction savings back into the project.
 Total Construction Cost was of $215 Million.
 With medical equipment and all soft costs, total project cost was $322 Million.

 When Robins & Morton (a top 10 ENR rated health care Contractor) and H.P.
 Cummings teamed up to build this large project, they knew they wanted to take BIM to the next level.
 Streamlining the construction process was paramount for both Robins & Morton and H.P.
 Cummings, but they wanted to leave their customer something more.
 Collaborating with their customer, they began to define larger goals.